Are orgasms ok? Is it normal to go off it? What positions are best during pregnancy? Here’s what you need to know about sex when you’re expecting.

 7. Can I use sex toys when pregnant?

-Vibrators and sex toys are fine if your pregnancy is normal and you and your partner feel comfortable with them.
+Vibrators and sex toys are fine if you and your partner feel comfortable with them.
 Just make sure they are clean to get rid of any risk of infection (Castleman, 2016).

 8. Can I still get a sexually transmitted infection (STI) when pregnant?